 From experiential learning to structured accelerators with mentorship and peer support, there is no better place at which to gain the toolkit necessary to launch a startup than Berkeley-Haas.

 The Berkeley Entrepreneurs Association is one of the largest student organizations at UC Berkeley with over 400 members.
 The BEA provides student-organized activities to facilitate students working on their own ventures to share experiences and leverage each other's efforts.
-Working closely with the Lester Center, the BEA hosts programs that include venture capital and entrepreneur roundtables, a Life as an Entrepreneur speaker series, and cross-campus collaboration mixers.
+Working closely with the Berkeley-Haas Entrepreneurship Program, the BEA hosts programs that include venture capital and entrepreneur roundtables, a Life as an Entrepreneur speaker series, and cross-campus collaboration mixers.

-The group's Partners for Entreprenurial Leadership (PEL) program, sponsored by the Lester Center, offers summer internship subsidies for students working for startups unable to compensate at typical market rates.
+The group's Partners for Entreprenurial Leadership (PEL) program, sponsored by the Berkeley-Haas Entrepreneurship Program, offers summer internship subsidies for students working for startups unable to compensate at typical market rates.

 LAUNCH is a transformative startup accelerator program and competition that guides companies from validated product to fundable business.
 Participants have access to proven development curriculum, world-class mentors, and real venture capitalist feedback as well as funding opportunities.
 Our winning 2015 team received a term sheet from a top global VC within 24 hours of the competition.

-In addition to providing support and guidance, UC Berkeley also provides a runway for new ideas: Skydeck, a jointly-run program of the Haas School's Lester Center for Entrepreneurship, the College of Engineering's Center for Entrepreneurship and Technology, and the UC Berkeley Vice Chancellor for Research.
+In addition to providing support and guidance, UC Berkeley also provides a runway for new ideas: Skydeck, a jointly-run program of the Berkeley-Haas Entrepreneurship Program, the College of Engineering's Center for Entrepreneurship and Technology, and the UC Berkeley Vice Chancellor for Research.

 Its purpose is to accelerate the launch of fundable startup companies with scalable business models by matching an exclusive group of companies with high-quality mentors holding deep expertise and connections in industry and venture capital.
 Companies work in fully equipped office space in the heart of Berkeley, with excellent transit options, close proximity to campus, and stunning 360 views of the Bay and Hills.